- Filming is currently underway

 The Queen (Olivia Colman) also took an early shining to Princess Diana (Emma Corrin) as Charles’ (Josh O'Connor) perfect, prospective bride.
 After passing ‘The Balmoral Test’ with flying colors, the royal family pressured Charles into marrying Diana.

 The Queen’s relationship with Thatcher also began on kind grounds, but slowly neutralized over the course of the season as ol’ Maggie’s rule got more and more ruthless.
-The pair’s personal relationship soured, but ends in a dignified fashion with mutual respect shown for the traits they have in common.
+The pair’s personal relationship soured, but ended in a dignified fashion with mutual respect shown for the traits they have in common.

 Season 4 also did a fantastic job of making each and every cast member pretty unlikeable.
 The substantial age gap between Charles and Diana makes for a turbulent dynamic – Charles’ petulant reactions to Diana’s personal struggles paired with his unwillingness to let go of Camilla (Emerald Fennell) makes him hard to watch in season 4.